CBenoit/vim-config/README.md

 By the way, YouCompleteMe provides a nice completion menu for UltiSnips.

 My .vimrc file comes with tons of snippets from [honza repository](https://github.com/honza/vim-snippets).

+## About multiples cursors

+In order to go back to regular VIM, you cannot use an "esc" alias ("ii" in my case).
+You have to use the actual "esc" key.
+See `:h multiple-cursors-mappings` for more information.

 ## Good resources to learn more about VIM editor